-Wanganui’s extreme beach: you can only access this super long stretch of sand by 4×4.
+Whanganui’s extreme beach: you can only access this super long stretch of sand by 4×4.
 Otherwise, parking is possible from a gravel road just off Airport Road on the banks of the Whanganui River, then walking over the sand dunes to the beach.
 Surfing is only advised if you are experienced, as this is not a patrolled area.

 Kai Iwi Beach

-Often described as the most scenic beach in Wanganui, this is a popular swimming beach in summer.
+Often described as the most scenic beach in Whanganui, this is a popular swimming beach in summer.
 It is well worth the 20-minute drive to the beach along State Highway 3 then turning off Rapanui Road to the beach.

-Parks and lakes in Wanganui
+Parks and lakes in Whanganui